microsoft/microsoft-performance-toolkit-sdk/documentation/Migration/Update-1.0.0-rc1.md

 A new parameter has been added to the constructor.

-## DataCookerPath

-The following have been removed:
-- `DataCookerPath.Format`
-- `DataCookerPath.EmptySourceParserId`
-- `DataCookerPath.CookerPath`
-- `DataCookerPath.Parse`
-- `DataCookerPath.GetSourceParserId`
-- `DataCookerPath.GetDataCookerId`
-- `DataCookerPath.IsWellFormed`

-To prevent build breaks, remove references to these methods and properties.

-Both the constructors for `DataCookerPath` that accept string arguments and `DataCookerPath.Create` have been removed.
-To prevent build breaks, replace calls to this class' constructor with either
-- `DataCookerPath.ForComposite`
-- `DataCookerPath.ForSource`

-depending on the type of data cooker the path is for.

-## DataOutputPath

-The following have been removed:
-- `DataOutputPath.Format`
-- `DataOutputPath.Path`
-- `DataOutputPath.Combine`
-- `DataOutputPath.GetSourceId`
-- `DataOutputPath.GetDataCookerId`
-- `DataOutputPath.GetDataCookerPath`
-- `DataOutputPath.TryGetConstituents`
-- `DataOutputPath.IsWellFormed`

-To prevent build breaks, remove references to these methods and properties.

-Both the constructors for `DataOutputPath` that accept string arguments and `DataOutputPath.Create` have been removed.
-To prevent build breaks, replace calls to this class' constructor with either
-- `DataOutputPath.ForComposite`
-- `DataOutputPath.ForSource`

-depending on the type of data cooker the data output path is for.

 ## RequiresCookerAttribute

 This class has been made abstract.
 Please replace it with either